 All entrants receive program invites and opportunities Jewish Star All-Stars announced via JRR social media

-Jan-May 2025
+Jan-May 2026

-2025 SLBC National Conference in St. Louis
+2026 SLBC International Conference in St. Louis

 *All dates subject to change